amycartwright/Amy-Cartwright/V&AResidency/creativeProcess.md

 As I am working with abstract robotic forms I don't think using the Kinect skeleton tracking is necessary.
 There is no need to track the motion of the specific points of the human body.

 Optical flow
-Will allw the robot to look at the movement almost as if looking with blurry gaze.
+Will allow the robot to look at the movement almost as if looking with blurry gaze.
 It will get a general sense of the movenent but not

 Machine Learning